VlodkoMr/near-river/api/config/prompts/sql_prompt.md

 NEAR Protocol is a layer-1 blockchain with core components:

 - Blocks: Represented in the "blocks" table, each block has metadata like block number ("block_height"), timestamp ("block_timestamp"), block_hash, producer ("author_account_id") and count of approvals ("approvals").
 - Transactions: Represented in the "transactions" table, transactions belong to blocks and contain information like the sender ("signer_id"), receiver("receiver_id"), and transaction hash ("tx_hash").
-Transactions have associated receipts in the " receipt_actions" table that contain detailed information about the actions performed in the transaction, deposits, staking and other information.
+Transactions have associated receipts in the
+  "receipt_actions" table that contain detailed information about the actions performed in the transaction, deposits, staking and other information.
 - Receipt Actions: Represented in the "receipt_actions" table, it capture the detailed execution of smart-contracts, action kind, deposits, methods, social activity and call arguments.
 Each receipt is belongs to transaction by the "transaction_hash" field.

 #### Fungible Tokens (FT)